ptabasso2/oteljavalab/section10/README.md

 - **Version (`version`)**: This tag is used to specify the version of the service or application, enabling you to compare metrics, logs, and traces across different releases.
 This is particularly useful for tracking down errors introduced in new deployments or observing improvements in performance over time.

-### Benefits

-1. **Correlation**: By using unified tags, Datadog enables you to correlate metrics, traces, and logs effortlessly.
-This means you can trace a problematic request from a high-level dashboard down to the specific logs and traces that detail the issue, all using common identifiers.

-2. **Improved Navigation**: It simplifies navigating Datadog's UI, as data can be filtered and searched based on standardized tags.
-This improves the efficiency of diagnosing problems and understanding system behavior.

-3. **Automated Alerting**: With consistent tagging, setting up alerts based on specific criteria across your entire stack becomes much simpler.
-For example, you could set an alert for error rates on a particular service in the production environment, ensuring you're immediately notified of potential issues.

-4. **Better Reporting**: Unified Service Tagging aids in generating more meaningful and contextual reports.
-You can compare services, versions, or environments to gain insights into the overall health and performance of your applications.

 ### Adjusting the collector configuration file